vanditbhut/vanditbhut.github.io/README.md

 ---

 ### 🧠 **Project Overview:**
 This project focused on conducting an in-depth data-driven analysis of the **Marvel Cinematic Universe (MCU)** using a modern cloud-based architecture.
-Leveraging **Python for data processing** and **AWS services for automation and scalability**, the project aimed to uncover patterns and trends across MCU movies—spanning **release schedules, character dynamics, and creative influences** such as directors and writers.
+Leveraging **Python for data processing** and **AWS services for automation and scalability**, the project aimed to uncover patterns and trends across MCU movies spanning **release schedules, character dynamics, and creative influences** such as directors and writers.
 The outcome was a set of visualized insights that contextualized the evolution of one of the most successful film franchises in history.

 ---